Skip to main content

 He published one book, two book chapters and 16 articles in his time at UD.

-Dr. Jayne Matlack Whitaker began her career at UD in 1993 and has served the university for 29 years.
-She has been an outstanding colleague and department leader, as well as serving the university in many service and administrative capacities.
+Dr. Jayne Matlack Whitaker began her career at UD in 1993 and served the university for 29 years.
+She was an outstanding colleague and department leader, as well as serving the university in many service and administrative capacities.

 When she was hired, she was the only woman in graphic design (then known as visual communication design) and only one of three women in the entire department.

-She has woven her research into her teaching and service and has been a leader in community engaged experiential scholarship connecting students and clients across the city and the university in a truly collaborative approach to educating for the greater good and the whole person.
+She wove her research into her teaching and service and was a leader in community engaged experiential scholarship connecting students and clients across the city and the university in a truly collaborative approach to educating for the greater good and the whole person.

-She approaches all challenges knowing that there is a solution, and that, with collegiality and shared interests, all things are possible.
+She approached all challenges knowing that there is a solution, and that, with collegiality and shared interests, all things are possible.

-He was critical in the design and adoption of the department's UD Sinclair Academy Pathways and has always been the voice of reason in department conversations.
-He was the first faculty member in the photography area to embrace digital technologies, designing our very popular digital processes classes and to take seriously the role digital imaging will play in the future of photography.
+He was critical in the design and adoption of the department's UD Sinclair Academy Pathways and was always the voice of reason in department conversations.
+He was the first faculty member in the photography area to embrace digital technologies, designing the very popular digital processes classes and to take seriously the role digital imaging will play in the future of photography.

 He is the kindest, most giving soul one could hope to meet.